 The DME will conduct the Tamil Nadu NEET 2025 Counselling in multiple rounds for the candidates who want to get admitted into MBBS and BDS programs in Tamil Nadu.
-The last date to register is extended till August 6, 2025.
-The registration is ongoing on the official website – tnmedicalselection.net.
-The choice filling, seat allotment, and college reporting will follow.
+The counselling is being conducted on the official website – tnmedicalselection.net.

 The Counselling process of Tamil Nadu is divided into state quota and private college seats.